-Glutamic acid (MSG) has an inflammatory effect on the brain that contributes to the onset of cognitive issues such as dementia.
+Glutamic acid (MSG) has an inflammatory effect on the brain.
+Inflammation contributes to onset of cognitive issues such as dementia.
 MSG is known as the ‘silent killer’.

 Brewer’s Yeast Contributes to Overgrowth of Bad Bacteria

-The truth the pet food and supplement industry does NOT want you to know – Brewer’s yeast IS an inflammation-promoting substance.
+The pet food and supplement industry does NOT want you to know Brewer’s yeast IS an inflammation-promoting substance.

 Brewer’s Yeast Proven to Be Ineffective as a Flea Repellent

-Inactive Brewer’s yeast (this is the type of Brewer’s yeast used by the food industry), has been proven ineffective as a flea repellent for dogs and cats.
-Brewer’s yeast is not good for dogs and cats, and it IS proven to be ineffective as a repellent aid.
+Inactive Brewer’s yeast; this is the type of Brewer’s yeast used by the food industry has been proven ineffective as a flea repellent for dogs and cats.

 You Will Hear